anaclumos/extracranial/Research/pages/GANGNAM.md

   - super fast
   - no bullshit configs
   - not hot-replaceable right away, but very similar to Express
+- Hono
+  - Web Standards!
+- Would love to explore a more centralized options like Supabase and Convex.
+Supabase is known to be terribly hard to self-host tho.
 - Lucia
   - minimal setup
   - ergonomic